 Image

 • Commit to at least two sessions per month:

 Roughly half my clients see me weekly, and half every other week.
-I sometimes make exceptions to see people less frequently, but that slows our progress and makes it harder for me to stay up-to-date with your life.
+I sometimes make exceptions to see people less frequently, but that slows our progress and makes it harder for me to stay up-to-date with your life (i.e., we spend more time on life updates instead of transformation).

 • Most importantly, let’s be real with each other:

-I’m not a big faceless corporation charging one fixed price for a product.
-And you’re a complex human with a lot of different types of expenses in your life.
+I’m not a big faceless corporation charging one fixed price for a product, and you’re a complex human with various types of expenses in your life.
 Let’s have a real authentic conversation about what you can afford that’s fair to both of us.
-Let's come at this as a team trying to solve a challenge together.
+It's not you vs. me, but us figuring this out together as a team.

+Image